floverity/coq-vote-counting/README.md

 README
 ------

-Please find three folders:
+Please find two folders:

 1) 'Chapter 3' contains the code for chapter 3, The Majority Criterion.
 There is one file:
      - 'STV_majority_criterion.v' - the Coq implementation of Simple STV described in section 3.1.2, also containing the proof of the invariant (at line 1449) and the majority criterion (at line 1629) described in section 3.2.2.

 2) 'Chapter 4' contains the code for chapter 4, Generic Termination.
 There are five files:
-     - `FPTP_generic.v' - the Coq implementation of FPTP in the generic framework, as described in section 4.2;
+  * `FPTP_generic.v' - the Coq implementation of FPTP in the generic framework, as described in section 4.2;
-     - `FPTPCode.hs' - the automatically extracted Haskell code from the implementation of FPTP in the generic framework;
+  * `FPTPCode.hs' - the automatically extracted Haskell code from the implementation of FPTP in the generic framework;
-     - `FPTPCount.hs' - the wrapper for FPTPCode.hs;
+  * `FPTPCount.hs' - the wrapper for FPTPCode.hs;
-     - `STV_generic.v' - the Coq implementation of Simple STV in the generic framework, as described in section 4.3;
+  * `STV_generic.v' - the Coq implementation of Simple STV in the generic framework, as described in section 4.3;
-     - `Union_generic.v' - the Coq implementation of the Union protocol in the generic framework, as described in section 4.4.2;
+  * `Union_generic.v' - the Coq implementation of the Union protocol in the generic framework, as described in section 4.4.2;

-3) `Install Coq' contains version 8.4pl6 of The Coq Proof Assistant, bundled with the integrated development environment CoqIDE.
-There are two files:
+The Coq code was written using version 8.4pl6 of The Coq Proof Assistant, bundled with the integrated development environment CoqIDE.
-     - `coq-installer-8.4pl6.exe' - for Windows;
-     - `coqide-8.4pl5-4.dmg' - for MacOS.
 More information at https://coq.inria.fr/coq-84

 Using CoqIDE: